xsankar/TigerGraph-Graph-For-All/README.md

   * Pragmas
     1. Relationships need not be symmetric or reciprocal
     1. There is a sequence to the edges i.e. Sequenced Edges
-    1. The edge has a temporal, monotonic component i.e. Temporal Edges
+    1. The edges have a temporal, monotonic component i.e. Temporal Edges
   * Examples
     * Payment Networks Forensics
     * Fake Reviews
     * Fake News
   * Challenges
     * Breaks some of the assumptions in traditional graph algorithms
-    * Traditional Graph Algorithms are mot as widely applicable
+    * Traditional Graph Algorithms are not as widely applicable
-    * We need more specific concepts
     * In a payment network, edges rule
       * Algorithmically, nodes (while important) have a lesser role
+    * In short, we need more specific concepts
-  * Differences
+  * Differences from traditional networks (social et al)
     * PageRank doesn’t make sense
       * Just because amzn paid someone doesn’t make them any more important
     * Community detection or k-clique are not that relevant